Ghost Fishing UK is exhibiting at the Scuba Digital 2020 conference

 The problem of ghost fishing gear has reached public prominence over the past five years.
 It is a normal but unfortunate part of fishing that nets, pots and lines become lost.
 This is rarely a deliberate act on behalf of the fishing community, but simply a reality of a very harsh environment.

 The lost gear continues to catch marine life, as it is designed to do.
-This has an undoubted but rarely documented effect on the local ecosystem.
+This has an undoubted but poorly documented effect on the local and global marine ecosystem.
 It is clearly undesirable and nobody benefits from ‘Ghost Gear being present in the ocean.
-Animals are needlessly killed by this Ghost Gear which unless removed from the sea, continues in a vicious circle of catching animals which in turn act as bait for larger animals and so on.
+Animals are needlessly killed by this Ghost Gear which, unless removed from the sea, continues in a vicious circle of catching animals which in turn act as bait for larger animals and so on.

 What we do